Fury can 'redeem himself' by fighting me - Joshua

 He says he wants an all-British fight with Fury, whatever the outcome against Franklin at the O2 Arena.

-Joshua said: "There's no better time to get Fury in the ring than now because he needs me to redeem himself from this circus.
-This letdown.
+Joshua said: "There's no better time to get Fury in the ring than now because he needs me to redeem himself from this circus, this letdown.

 "He needs me so there's no better time than for him to call my name out and I'm someone that will take on any challenge."